CLSherrod/clsherrod.github.io/interests.md

 ---
 This is a [interests page](https://chrisburnell.github.io/interests-directory/).

-Updated on Tuesday June 25th, 2024.
+Updated on Saturday June 29th, 2024.

 ## Interests
 ### Writing